ninest/swipeable_card/README.md

 Not implemented yet.

 #### double `outsideScreenHorizontalValue`
-The position the swipable should end.
-If you want the swipable widget to animate going off screen, this value should be over `1.0`.
+The position the swipeable should end.
+If you want the swipeable widget to animate going off screen, this value should be over `1.0`.

 **Limitation/Issue**: Finding this value requires some trial and error.
 Please make a PR if you know off a better way to animate the widget off screen.